Introduction

 Validators make properties interoperable

-1. they inspect the NFT and validate that the claim is (in their opinion) valid, typically by cross checking the proof of title provided by the minter with local land registries.
+1. They inspect NFTs and validate the claim by cross-checking the proof of title provided by the minter with local land registries, using:

 Fabrica Metadata from Validator on Opensea